SatelliteWP/rocket-nginx/README.md

 ## <a name='installation'>Installation</a>

-In order to use the script, you must include it in your actual configuration.
+In order to use the script, you must include it in your actual nginx configuration.
 If your WordPress website is not yet configured to run with Nginx, you can check the [Nginx configuration for WordPress](https://github.com/satellitewp/rocket-nginx/wiki/Nginx-configuration-for-WordPress) documentation.

-Only one instance of Rocket-Nginx is needed for all your WordPress websites using WP-Rocket.
+Only one config files you generated with Rocket-Nginx is needed for all your WordPress websites using WP-Rocket.
 That said, you can generate as many configuration files as needed.

-You can create a folder `rocket-nginx` directory in your Nginx configuration directory.
-If you are using Ubuntu, your Nginx configuration (nginx.conf) should be found in: `/etc/nginx/`.
+If you are using Ubuntu, Debian or RHEL/CentOS your Nginx configuration (nginx.conf) should be found in: `/etc/nginx/`.

 To install, you can:
   ```